 By hiding their charge in the exchange rate offered to you, banks make huge profits at your expense, and you're none the wiser.

 You can offset the loss slightly by choosing to send money in your home currency, but many people sending money to Thailand make the mistake of choosing to convert to Thai Baht at their source bank instead of at the Thai end.

 Remember: This means you lose even more money, because your bank steals a nice chunk of cash on their own exchange rate, a rate they set themselves – not the “mid-market rate”.

 That said, the Thai bank will still convert your currency to Thai Baht at their own rate too, and make a enough for a meal out.
 But they generally won't squeeze your pockets as hard as your sending bank (your home bank).

 4: Transfer Times

 But even after they've dipped their finger in your honeypot multiple times, the banks still can't promise the money will be there within 48 hours.
-Hell, sometimes it's as long as 5-7 days!
+That's a real kick in the teeth.

-Like It, Lump It, Or…
+Like It or Lump It, Or…

 Sending money to Thailand is expensive, but what other option do you have except the bank?